 - In the Chart Properties pane, on the Data tab, under Variable, for Number, choose TemperatureF.

-- In the Statistics group , check Median and Std.Dev.
+- In the Statistics group , leave Mean checked, and check Median and Std.Dev.

-The chart updates to show a histogram of temperature measurements and the chart title changes to Distribution of TemperatureF.
+The chart updates to show a histogram of temperature measurements and the chart title Distribution of TemperatureF appears.
 Additionally, the Statistics group in Chart Properties updates, showing various statistics for the TemperatureF histogram field.

 In the chart, a red vertical line is displayed at the mean (average) temperature value (79.4 degrees).
 Temperature values are spread fairly evenly between the minimum and the maximum, with the largest number of points showing a temperature between 79.5 and 81.3 degrees.
 The median temperature is displayed in purple and the Standard Deviation in orange.